Rashmi246/Rashmi246/README.md

 I'm Rashmi Dhamija, and I obtained my Ph.D. in experimental high-energy physics at the Indian Institute of Technology, Hyderabad, India, in collaboration with the Belle experiment at KEK, Japan.

-In the future, I want to apply the skills acquired during my Ph.D to real-world applications in medicine (radiation oncology, medical imaging, or nuclear medicine).
+In the future, I want to apply the skills acquired during my Ph.D to real-world applications in medical physics.

 <!--
 **Rashmi246/Rashmi246** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.